Tanzila Khan

-Tanzila Khan is a Pakistani disability rights activist, author, motivational speaker, and founder of Girly Things PK, a mobile application which delivers sanitary napkins to women with disabilities.
-Khan focuses on raising awareness of and access to reproductive health and education, especially for those with disabilities.
-She has written several books on the subject as well as given public speeches and seminars.
-She also works to de-stigmatise disabilities in Pakistan.
+Tanzila Khan is a Pakistani entrepreneur, disability rights activist, author and founder of Girlythings PK, a platform and website that delivers sanitary napkins to women in Pakistan.
+Khan focuses on raising awareness of and access to diversity and inclusion in all sectors, reproductive health and education especially for those with disabilities.
+She has given talks around the world, written two novels, produced a short film, FruitChaat and runs two organizations to de-stigmatize disability.